-- adminUser: Username of user to create with administrative privileges (Default: zcadmin) - adminPassword: Password of the user specified by adminUser (Default: generated) - adminSecret: Name of an existing Secret holding the desired username and password of a user to be provisioned with administrative privileges - adminSecretUserKey: Name of the item within adminSecret which holds the username of the admin user (Default: admin_user) - adminSecretPasswordKey: Name of the item within adminSecret which holds the password of the admin user (Default: admin_password) - affinity: Kubernetes pod affinity - antiAffinityPreset: Pod anti affinity preset (Accepted values: preferred or required) - containerSecurityContext: Container security context for all containers within a Pod (see 'Security contexts' chapter) - hostNetwork: Use host networking for zonecontrol pods - ingress: Ingress object to expose the zonecontrol endpoint via an ingress managed by an ingress controller (For formatting example, see the Exposing auth API chapter) - initResources: Resources allocated to the 'zc-init' container - nginxResources: Resources allocated to the 'nginx' container - nodeSelector: Kubernetes pod nodeSelector - podSecurityContext: Kubernetes Pod security context (see 'Security contexts' chapter) - postgres: Postgres database configuration (See: Postgres Database chapter below for details) - replicas: Default number of replicas in a auth deployment (default: 2) - resources: Resources allocated to the 'zonecontrol' container - service: Service object to expose the zonecontrol endpoint (For formatting example, see the Exposing dnsdist chapter, which covers the service format to add ClusterIP, NodePort or LoadBalancer services) - tolerations: Kubernetes Pod tolerations
+- adminUser: Username of user to create with administrative privileges (Default: zcadmin) - adminPassword: Password of the user specified by adminUser (Default: generated) - adminSecretName: Name of an existing Secret holding the desired username and password of a user to be provisioned with administrative privileges - adminSecretUserKey: Name of the item within Secret referenced by adminSecretName which holds the username of the admin user (Default: admin_user) - adminSecretPasswordKey: Name of the item within Secret referenced by adminSecret-Name which holds the password of the admin user (Default: admin_password) - affinity: Kubernetes pod affinity - agentLogLevel: Agent log level, defaults to info.
+Available options: debug, info, warn, error - agentLogFormat: Agent log format, defaults to text.
+Available options: text, json - antiAffinityPreset: Pod anti affinity preset (Accepted values: preferred or required) - auditLogEnabled: Enable audit logging, if (default: true) - auditLogJSON: When set to true, audit logging is output in JSON (default: true) - catalogZonesEnabled: Enable management of catalog zones in ZoneControl (default: true) - containerSecurityContext: Container security context for all containers within a Pod (see 'Security contexts' chapter) - hostNetwork: Use host networking for zonecontrol pods - ingress: Ingress object to expose the zonecontrol endpoint via an ingress managed by an ingress controller (For formatting example, see the Exposing auth API chapter) - initResources: Resources allocated to the 'zc-init' container - IdapBackend: Name of a userBackend with type Idap (see userBackends chapter) - IdapAdminGroup: DN of an LDAP group whose members will be assigned administrative privileges (example: cn=staff,ou=groups,dc=example,dc=org ') - IdapCustomAuthBackendClass: Name of the class defined in the custom Idap auth backend (default: CustomBackend).
+Only used if IdapCustomAuthBackendConfigMap is set - IdapCustomAuthBackendConfigMap: ConfigMap containing Python code for a custom Idap auth backend to use in ZoneControl.
+Using this disables the default django_auth_Idap.backend.LDAPBackend backend - IdapCustomAuthBackendConfigMapKey: Item in ConfigMap which holds the custom Idap auth backend (default: backend.py).
+Only used if IdapCustomAuthBackendConfigMap is set